 Findings from all research modalities were integrated into project findings.
 We found broad agreement about seal ecology across methodological approaches, with the combined findings stronger than those provided by any single source.

-Likewise, insight into the stock of origin and population discreetness provided by genetic analysis illuminates the local understanding of population isolation, which differed among lake communities.
+Likewise, insight into the stock of origin and population discreetness provided by genetic analysis illuminates the local understanding of population isolation.
+This understanding differed among lake communities.
 Similarly, analysis of tissue samples confirmed local reports of seasonal shifts in the seal population's diet and the importance of salmon to that diet.

 The cultural importance of seals to the residents of the lake communities was evident in both subsistence surveys and interviews that detailed hunting techniques and traditional practices to manage harvest activities and ensure the continued health of the population.
 During outreach visits to participating communities, residences expressed concern about future management of the seal population in the lake, and advocated for additional research.